 Banks in the UAE are required to transfer 10 per cent. of profit each year into a statutory reserve until this reaches 50 per cent. of capital.
 Distributions cannot be made from this reserve, except in specific defined circumstances.
-All dividends paid by UAE banks have to be authorised in advance by the UAE Central Bank.
+All dividends paid by UAE banks have to be authorized in advance by the UAE Central Bank.

-The UAE banks were required to implement the Basel II Accord using the standardised approach for credit risk by December 2007 and all UAE banks were expected to be internal risk-based compliant for credit risk by 1 January 2011.
+The UAE banks were required to implement the Basel II Accord using the standardized approach for credit risk by December 2007 and all UAE banks were expected to be internal risk-based compliant for credit risk by 1 January 2011.
 The Basel II Accord requires banks to maintain a minimum capital adequacy ratio of 8 per cent. calculated as the percentage of total eligible regulatory capital to total risk weighted assets for credit risks, operational and market risks.
 Under Pillar II of the Basel II Accord, regulators could require some banks to provide additional capital based on the overall risk profile, beyond the minimum requirements under Pillar I of the Basel II Accord.

-During 2009, the Government of Dubai (acting through the ICD) subscribed for AED 4 billion of mandatory convertible securities issued by ENBD.
+During 2009, the Government (acting through the ICD) subscribed for AED 4 billion of mandatory convertible securities issued by ENBD.
 In addition, the federal government provided AED 50 billion in deposits to UAE banks and UAE banks were given the option to convert those deposits into Tier II capital in order to enhance capital adequacy ratios.
 A number of banks in the UAE subsequently made such conversions.
-As a result, the average capital adequacy ratio of all UAE national banks increased to 20.8 per cent. as at 31 December 2011 and as at 31 December 2010 from 19.2 per cent. as at 31 December 2009.
-The average capital adequacy ratio of all UAE national banks was 18.2 per cent. as at 31 December 2014.
-All banks have repaid their Tier II deposits in full.
+As a result, the average capital adequacy ratio of all UAE national banks increased to 20.8 per cent. as at 31 December 2010 from 19.2 per cent. as at 31 December 2009 and 13.3 per cent. as at 31 December 2008.
+The capital adequacy ratio of all UAE national banks was 20.8 per cent. as at 31 December 2011.

-The following table sets out the average capital adequacy ratio of all UAE national banks as at 31 December in each of the years 2011 to 2014.
+The following table sets out the capital adequacy ratio of all UAE national banks as at 31 December in each of the years 2008 to 2011.